brontosaurusrex/brontosaurusrex.github.io/_posts/2023-09-05-Total-commander-AddChange-comments-for-multiple-files.md

 	Command: cm_SetAttrib
 	Icon file: %COMMANDER_PATH%\..\ico\papirus\commix.ico

 Comments are stored in hidden text file named 'descript.ion' and will persist when file is copied (with total commander i guess).
-Hot key for editing single file is CTRL+Z.
+Hotkey for editing single file is CTRL+Z.

 ---
 This is what chatGPT has to say about descript.ion: